chojuy9/MobJAKO-CHAGEN/README.md

 **LICENSE:** All generated content is cleared for commercial application.
 **DISCLAIMER:** Data pools are continuously expanding.
 Name collision probability exists.
-**PRIVACY POLICY:** MobJAKI-CHAGEN (hereinafter referred to as "Site") does not collect, use, or provide users' personal information.
+**PRIVACY POLICY:** MobJAKO-CHAGEN (hereinafter referred to as "Site") does not collect, use, or provide users' personal information.
 This site does not require a separate membership registration process, and we do not store or utilize users' personal information in the service provision process.

 ---